 There are several versions of this map; three of them are to be found in the „Schulte Collection“.
 What they have in common is the naming of the author: „Par le Sr. Robert de Vaugondy“.
 The variations can be attributed to the existence of the text, the mentioning of „Avec Privilege.“ and the year underneath the name.
-This map contains the name, the text and the privilege but the year is missing.
+This map has the least information.
+Only the name is mentioned but text, privilege and year are nonexistent.

 The three maps also differentiate in shape and depiction detail of the inset maps of Iceland.
 Two maps are the Knoff typ, one is the Sanson type.
 This one is the Knoff type.

 Information is rather poor.
 Title and name underneath the map are missing.
 Instead of that, „Islande“ is written into the depiction of the country.
 Furthermore, the division into four parts and the Arctic Circle are lacking.
 The interior of the country only contains the names of the volcano Hekla and of the bishoprics Skalholt and Holar without any decoration.